Skip to main content

 HR OKR examples for performance management

-Objective: help standardize performance management across the business.
+Objective: Standardize performance management across the business.

 Key results: